Codecademy/ugc/README.md

 ## Why write articles?

-- Learn in public: Share your learning journey with the world.
-- Establish your online
+- Establish yourself online.
 - The best way to understand a concept is to explain it to someone else.
 - Pay it forward.
+Share your learnings with the community so other don't make the same pitfalls.

 ## What stage of development are we in right now?